 Pumpkin and Cream Cheese Muffins with Streusel

-Adapted slightly from Oh Sweet Day! by Fanny Lam
+Adapted slightly from Oh Sweet Day! (affiliate link) by Fanny Lam

 I’ve made the rolls in individual soufflé molds, specifically, these 3 x 2-inch copper mini molds from Mauviel.
 If you do not have soufflé molds, you could use ramekins instead, just make sure they are roughly the same size.
 The molds I used have straight 2-inch sides, which helps give the muffins their tall shape.
 If using muffin tins, see baking directions for details.
 If using regular muffin tins, you will only need half the amount of cream cheese filling.
 I had leftover streusel in my freezer (from this recipe) and used that, but I’ve included Fanny’s recipe for walnut streusel below.

 Cream cheese filling